Python SDK

 kpi_id="token_count",

-name="Token Usage",
+description="Token Usage",

-value=lambda ctx: ctx.result.get("tokens", 0),
+value=lambda ctx: ctx.result.get("tokens", 0) if ctx.result else 0,

 alert_threshold=8000,